 Cato regularly releases new Client versions that support new features and also connectivity or performance enhancements.
 There are different upgrade options that you can select for your account to best meet the requirements of your organization.

-The Client Upgrade Policy screen lets you defines how the Windows and macOS Clients for SDP users are upgraded to the new version.
+The Client Upgrade Policy screen lets you defines how Clients for SDP users are upgraded to the new version.
 Admin permissions are not required to update the Client to a new version.

 These are the upgrade options:

 Automatic Silent Upgrade - The Client upgrade process is managed by Cato's upgrade service and the device automatically downloads and installs the update.
 The new version is gradually rolled out to the Clients in your account (see below Gradual Client Roll-out).
 When the Client is upgrading, a notification is shown to the user indicating that an upgrade is in process.

 User Upgrade - The SDP users are responsible for deciding when to upgrade to the new Client version on the device.
 When a new version is available, the Client automatically shows a notification to users.
 They can choose when to click Update Now in the Client to download and install the new version.

 Managed Upgrade - For organizations that used a third-party solution to manage installing and upgrading Clients, the admin decides when to push the new version to the devices.

 For more information about the Client upgrade options, see Configuring the Client Upgrade Policy.

 For accounts that use the Automatic Silent Upgrade or User Upgrade option to upgrade Windows and macOS Clients in their account, the Cato upgrade service gradually rolls-out the new version to accounts.
 The goal of gradual roll-out is to provide the best end-user experience for remote devices.
 Cato continually monitors the new Client versions and can quickly stop deploying the new version, remediate any issues and then continue the roll-out with a new Client that includes the necessary fixes.